cms-opendata-workshop/workshop2023-post-lesson/_episodes/01-intro.md

 questions:
 - "What is Kubernetes?"
 - "What is a Kubernetes cluster and why do I need one?"
-- "What is Argo?"
 objectives:
 - "Learn the very basics of Kubernetes"
 - "Learn a bit about the architecture of a Kubernetes cluster"
-- "Learn the very basics of Argo"
 keypoints:
 - "Kubernetes is an orchestrator of containers.
 It is most useful when it is run in a cluster of computers."
 - "Commercial K8s clusters are a good option for large computing needs."